Lukas Gütlbauer

 Lukas Gütlbauer (born 6 December 2000) is an Austrian professional football player who plays as a goalkeeper for Austrian Football Bundesliga club Wolfsberger AC.

 Career

 Gütlbauer is a youth product of TuS Kremsmünster and Ried.
 In 2018, he was promoted to Ried's reserves in the Austrian Regionalliga.
 In 2019, he was promoted to their senior team as third goalkeeper as the club won the 2019–20 Austrian Football Second League.
 On 8 August 2020, he signed his first professional contract with Ried until 2022.
-He made his senior and professional debut with Ried in a Austrian Football Bundesliga loss to SC Rheindorf Altach on 15 May 2021.
+He made his senior and professional debut with Ried in an Austrian Football Bundesliga loss to SC Rheindorf Altach on 15 May 2021.
 On 2 June 2021, he joined Floridsdorfer AC on a season-long loan in the 2.
 Liga.
 With FAC, he was named the 2021–22 Austrian Football Second League Goalkeeper of the Season.
 On 22 June 2022, he transferred to Wolfsberger AC in the Austrian Bundesliga on a contract until 2024.
 On 27 September 2023, he extended his contract with WAC until 2027.